Frequently Asked Questions

 Do you hope to have clients as repeat customers forever, or do you have different expectations?

-My model is that of helping clients improve to the point that they feel they can move forward on their own, for the most part.
-With the exception perhaps of the stand-alone graph which can be completed at a fraction of the initial cost… is not my expectation to have clients coming back in perpetuity.
-I want to see you improve and regain your health!
-However, if you need extra help and want to return for more sessions, that is completely fine and up to you.
+My model is that of helping clients improve to the point that they feel they can move forward on their own.
+With the exception perhaps of the stand-alone graph which can be completed annually, for example, at a fraction of the cost of the initial deep dive package…it is not my hope to have clients coming back regularly.
+I want to see you improve your health!
+However, if you need extra help and want to return for more sessions, that is of course fine.

 Do you provide educational resources or materials to help?

-Yes if people are amenable to it I will give out information and links.
-I provide information, and knowledge is power.
+Yes if people are interested and want to spend time to learn, I will give out information and links.
+I encourage this because knowledge is power.
 I let clients know what is important to learn in their particular situations and can provide links to articles or information where this knowledge can be found.
-I do not usually print up material for clients.

 What is a realistic time frame to start seeing change?

 This is highly variable.
-Lasting change takes time to occur, and the rate of change varies from person to person, their previous condition and health status, and how dedicated they are to improving their health.
-However if you are dedicated and disciplined in putting positive diet and lifestyle changes in to effect, and especially if you can begin or continue an appropriate exercise regime, you can see changes within a month, although a few months is more realistic if you are looking for noticeable changes.
-However even this can be a bit misleading, as things can be changing for the better on the inside with your health even if you cannot see or feel or weigh those changes very well externally.
+Lasting change takes time to occur, and the rate of change varies from person to person, their previous condition and health status, genetics and how dedicated they are to improving their health.
+However if you are truly dedicated and disciplined in putting positive diet and lifestyle changes in to effect, including an appropriate exercise regime, you can start to see some changes within a month, although a few months is more realistic if you are looking for noticeable changes.
+However even this can be a bit misleading, as things can be changing for the better on the inside with your health even if you cannot see or feel or weigh those changes externally.
 Nevertheless, keep going with things and you will continue moving onwards and upwards!